MediaComem/minesweeper/README.md

     export MINESWEEPER_SECRET_KEY_BASE="mysecretkey"
     ```

-    > Configuration parameters provided this way are only valid in the
+    > Configuration parameters provided this way are only valid in the shell/SSH
-    > shell/SSH session where you run these commands.
-You will need to run them
+    > session where you run these commands.
+You will need to run them again in
-    > again in each new shell or add them to your shell's startup configuration
+    > each new shell or add them to your shell's startup configuration file
-    > file (e.g. `.bash_profile`).
-When using a process manager like Systemd,
+    > (e.g. `.bash_profile`).
+When using a process manager like Systemd, you
-    > you will need to tell Systemd to provide these environment variables.
+    > will need to tell Systemd to provide these environment variables.

-  > You can use both the local configuration file and environment variables, in
+  > You can also use both the local configuration file and environment
-  > which case the environment variables specified at runtime will always
+  > variables, in which case the environment variables specified at runtime will
-  > override the corresponding settings in the configuration file.
+  > always override the corresponding settings in the configuration file.
 * Migrate the production database:

   ```bash